infotexture/ot-mkdocs-demo/docs/topics/project-files-xml.md

 # Sample XML project files

 DITA-OT includes sample XML project files that can be used to define a publication project.
-The XML format can be validated with a RELAX NG schema provided in the resources folder of the DITA-OT installation \(project.rnc\).
+The XML format can be validated with a RELAX NG schema provided in the `resources` folder of the DITA-OT installation \(`project.rnc`\).

 Project files can be designed in a modular fashion to create reusable configuration structures that allow you to define settings in one file and refer to them in other projects to publish multiple deliverables at once.

-For example, dita-ot-dir/docsrc/samples/project-files/html.xml defines a single HTML deliverable.
+For example, `*dita-ot-dir*/docsrc/samples``/project-files/html.xml` defines a single HTML deliverable.

 ```
 <?xml version="1.0" encoding="UTF-8"?>